joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/input.md

 Collisions are - thankfully - rare, and using more updated hashing tools dramatically reduces the possibility of a collision being created.
 We we'll get to in the final section, there are different algorithms available to create hashes.
 One, which is still commonly used, is called md5, and it has been found to be vulnerable to (complicated) collision based attacks - you can see a [demonstration and code here](https://www.mscs.dal.ca/~selinger/md5collision/).
 It can still be useful, as it creates short output strings, but must be considered less secure than some other options.

+### Rainbow Tables

+As we discussed in the password section above, if you can guess the input to the hash, you can verify you "got" the right answer if hashing your guess matches the stored hash value.

+In fact, people have essentially "brute forced" many common passwords and made extensive lists, called [Rainbow Tables](https://en.wikipedia.org/wiki/Rainbow_table).
+Luckily, most websites add what's called a "salt" to each password, which adds a non-secret value to the password, rendering pre-computed rainbow tables useless by changing the hashed value and thereby changing the hash itself.

+### Attacks against password hashes

+Hashes for passwords are great, but insufficient by themselves for "common" passwords.

+Common and obvious passwords - not just password1, 12345, and so on, but also the most obvious substitutions like P@assw0rd - have all been exhaustively explored.
+As mentioned in the article below, if you take a hash (using md5) of P@ssword (it's 382e0360e4eb7b70034fbaa69bec5786) and google search it, you get hundreds of results from "reverse" hash databases which have pre-compiled hashes for known common passwords -- the rainbow tables mentioned above, making simple hashes less secure for common passwords.
+If you've already gone through the [Entropy](/curriculum/crypto-fundamentals/entropy/) lesson, you'll know just how common common password are.

+Further, just like with encryption, different hashing algorithms have different levels of security and resilience - md5 is very basic, and is (comparably) easy reverse using pre-compiled tables of known hashes as well as simply brute-force guessing.

+Modern password "hashing" systems use significantly stronger variations of this concept, with tricks to block using these pre-compiled tables (adding additional characters to each password before hashing the combination, that are unique to that user on that system, called a *salt*), and by using algorithms specifically designed to make large-scale attacks slow and costly, even if the adversary has custom-built hardware.
+Most advanced tools are called [Key Derivation Functions](https://en.wikipedia.org/wiki/Key_derivation_function), but similarly provide a one-way path from a password to a safer, consistent, but even harder to reverse string.

 ## Hash Functions

 For normal files, passwords, and text, the most common hash algorithms you'll see are likely MD, SHA-1, and SHA-2 (also often called SHA-256), and more recently, SHA-3.
 Of these, MD5 as mentioned suffers from (relatively) easy collisions, and SHA-1 has been more recently [found vulnerable](https://www.zdnet.com/article/sha-1-collision-attacks-are-now-actually-practical-and-a-looming-danger/) to some collision attacks.
 As of publication date, SHA-2 remains largely secure, and SHA-3 is even more secure.

+Looking at hashing algorithms for password security, the more advanced tools (classed as Key Derivation Functions), are used - these combine multiple technologies to ensure a baseline of entropy and are built to be very slow to brute force at scale.
+Examples include bcrypt and scrypt.

-[Wikipedia](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms)maintains an article with a chart of the security of these most used hash algorithms.
+[Wikipedia](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) maintains an article with a chart of the security of these most used hash algorithms, and a similar one for [Key Derivation Functions](https://en.wikipedia.org/wiki/Key_derivation_function)

 ### A note on image hashes

+Hashing is intentionally fragile, so simple edits to complex media will "trigger" most hashing tools to report a mismatch.
+Consider however where these changes may have no discernible impact to the meaning of a document (think about using a thesaurus to change one word in a book to a word that means the same - is the book actually different)?

 Images (and other media) are particularly challenging to "hash" in the same way we use hashes for absolute precise matching of other types of files.
-Changing a pixel in an image is very different from changing a word in a document.
+Changing a pixel in an image is even easier to hide than changing a word in a document.
 If you are trying to use hashing to match images, any adversary (as well as innocent image processing/resizing tools) can create a totally different hash for, perceptually, the same image.
-Researchers have built creative tools to better "hash" an image based on how it looks rather than the much more fragile file architecture hiding behind it.
+Researchers have built creative tools called [perceptual hashing](https://en.wikipedia.org/wiki/Perceptual_hashing) to better "hash" an image based on how it looks rather than the much more fragile file architecture hiding behind it.

-Images hashes provide a way to track the spread of harmful imagery including NCII and CSAM, but are also subject to collision attacks and weaknesses, and researchers are finding potential ways to "reverse" perceptual hashes so cannot be used as absolute guarantees.
+Images hashes provide a way to track the spread of abusive imagery including NCII and CSAM, but are also subject to collision attacks and weaknesses, and researchers are finding potential ways to "reverse" perceptual hashes so cannot be used as absolute guarantees.